 I only started watching Ultraman shows with X and Orb, and knew very little else of the franchise before last year.
 Didn’t have much interest in it originally, since the classic sci-fi tropes that it features don’t interest me in general as much the wider variety of settings and themes that I found with Rider and Sentai.
 However, that changed when I received Ultraseven DVDs for Christmas from my brother (thanks, little bro, you are awesome).
 I fell in love with the setting and the characters, and got really interested in the lore that it developed, even with the old-fashioned styles and effects.
 There was a lot of charm to the series, and I wanted to learn more about it, and why so many of my toku-watching friends were so exuberant about the franchise.

-One advantage Ultraman shows have over Sentai and Kamen Rider is that many of the main series are available legally, either through DVD releases or legitimate online streaming services.
+Ultraman shows have a notable advantage over Sentai and Kamen Rider because many of the main series are available legally, either through DVD releases or legitimate online streaming services.
 With Mebius easily available on Crunchyroll, it only took, really, about five minutes into the pilot episode of the series to get hooked on it.

 And so I want to gush about how much I love everyone in this show and want to hug them in my typical article format.
 However, since this series is 50 episodes long, the chunks will be more than just 6-7 episodes like with Garo, and I won’t separate them into individual episodes.
 Instead, this will focus on the major themes for the arc within the series depending on where natural breaking points within the plot occur.
 This first article deals specifically with episodes 1 through 11.

 Like with any series, especially one that revolves so heavily around a team dynamic, Mebius first starts with establishing all its characters, their strengths, weaknesses, primary motivations, and how they interact together.
 Most Ultraman shows have some sort of special task force, governmental agency, or just general band of weirdoes (*ahem* looking at you, Orb) that team up with, and assist the Ultra for that season.
-In Mebius, it’s the GUYS Japan squad, originally tasked with protecting Japan from alien attacks, but now largely ornamental in the twenty-five years since the original Ultraman’s disappearance and the cessation of monster attacks in general.
+In Mebius, it’s the GUYS Japan squad, originally tasked with protecting Japan from alien attacks, but now largely ornamental in the twenty-five years since the departure of the last Ultraman on Earth (80) and the cessation of monster attacks in general.
 However, when a new threat appears and the monsters start popping out of the woodwork again, GUYS has to reform from the wreckage of their initial mission, and assist the new Ultra sent to Earth, Mebius.

 Each one of the episodes from the pilot to episode 6 deals with one of the main characters on this team, with a specific focus.
 So I will be tackling them in their episode order.

-First of all, the pilot obviously sets up our main hero.
-In addition, it also establishes the main theme for this first major arc.
-The world at this point hasn’t had an Ultraman for a generation (twenty-five years!), and while everyone still looks up to the figure, they remember a distant, idealized hero.
-Both Mebius himself and the people he works with will have to make that ideal line up with reality once again, through the challenges and hardships that naturally come with being a superhero.
+First, the pilot obviously sets up our main hero.
+In addition, it also establishes a major theme for this first arc of the show.
+The world at this point hasn’t had an Ultraman for a generation, and while everyone still looks up to the figure, they remember a distant, idealized hero.
+Both Mebius himself and the team he works with will have to test that ideal, and bring it into a real, personal focus through the challenges and hardships that naturally come with being a superhero.

-Sent to Earth with a intriguingly vague commission to learn from humanity, Mebius bungles his first attempt at being a hero by not thinking about collateral damage from his fight.
-His resolve to value humanity, not just as a detached savior but alongside them as a member of the newly-reformed GUYS squad sets the tone for the rest of the series.
+Sent to Earth with a intriguingly vague commission to learn from humanity, Mebius bungles his first attempt at being a hero by not considering collateral damage to the city during his fight.
+Following this realization of his initial failure, his resolve to value humanity, not just as a detached savior but alongside them as a member of the newly-reformed GUYS squad, sets the tone for the rest of the series.

-Mirai Hibino seems like a generic Hero at first, but he brings a sense of youthful enthusiasm and idealism, combined with hard-won convictions to back up that idealism.
+Mirai Hibino seems like a bland, generic Hero at first, but he brings a sense of youthful enthusiasm and idealism, combined with tough convictions to back up that idealism through his initial tests.
 He’s instantly likeable without being a complete bore, as he’s still inexperienced and visibly struggles in his fights against the various monsters the GUYS team encounters throughout the show.